smizell/janeml/README.md

 1. Each element is a JSON array
 1. The first item of each array MUST be a string, which is the name of the element.
 Any HTML element is a valid.
 1. The second item of the array MUST be a JSON object, which contains attributes and their values.
 Valid types for attributes values are strings, numbers, booleans, null, a the special `list` element.
 Any HTML5 attribute is valid (depending on the element).
 1. The array MAY have more items.
 Every item after the attribute object is content for the element, which MAY be a string, number, boolean, null, or a new element array.
-Objects MUST NOT be used as items of the elements other than the attributes object.
+Objects MUST NOT be used as items of the elements other than for the attribute object (of if specified for specific elements).
 Elements without additional items SHOULD be considered self-closing.

 ```json
 ["janeml", {},